abhilipsasahoo03/Mini-calculator-using-Java-GUI/README.md

    + '=' sign to perform the selected operation and get the output on screen/textfield.
    + 'Delete' to delete one character at a time.
-   + 'Reset' to clear the entire screen/textfield
+   + 'Reset' to clear the entire screen/textfield (functions as All Clear).
    + A label "Error occured" may appear in case there is a 'division by zero' error.
-In case, it doesn't, then the screen/textfield shows "Infinity"
+In case it doesn't, then the screen/textfield shows "Infinity".